blockydevs/vscode-icp-extension/README.md

 - **Canisters View**: A visual representation of the `dfx.json` file in a tree format, allowing easy navigation and interaction with canisters.
 The extension is activated from the side panel of Visual Studio Code.
 - **Canister Actions**: For each canister, you can perform various actions such as deploying the canister.
 You can also perform actions on all canisters collectively.
-- **Options Section**: Provides additional options for managing the `dfx.json` file and the related canisters.

 ### Key Files and Directories

 - **client/src/extension.ts**: Responsible for starting the client and registering commands.
 - **server/src/server.ts**: Entry point for the Language Server, where the server is configured and started.
 - **package.json**: Contains metadata about the extension, including dependencies, activation events, and contributions to VS Code.
-- **modules/**: Contains helper modules for commands, global variables, project management, and replica management.
+- **modules/**: Contains helper modules for commands, global variables, dfx json provider, logs and replica management.

 ## How to Run